Tw1ZZLER/accepting-all-pulls/README.md

 # accepting-all-pulls
 This is a crazy wasteland where all pull requests are accepted.
-"Linux is bad and cringe and nobody should use it." - Corbin Hibler, Linux Hater
+"Linux is bad and cringe and nobody should use it." - Corbin Hibler, Linux Hater, circa 2024